How To Set A Samsung TV To Portrait Mode

 Enjoying A More Unique TV Experience

-Samsung has once again proven to be the forerunner of a seamless image and video experience.
-With the implementation of the ability to switch between landscape and portrait mode, Samsung provides its viewers with an exceptional TV viewing experience.
+With the ability to switch between landscape and portrait mode, Samsung provides its viewers with an exceptional TV viewing experience.

-There are various ways you can change your TV to portrait mode, and they are all easy to figure out thanks to the TV’s user-oriented interface.
-While you cannot enjoy all contents in portrait mode, you will undoubtedly enjoy a more immersive experience of merging your mobile device functions with your Samsung TV.
+There are various ways you can change your TV to portrait mode, and they are all easy to figure out thanks to the TV’s user-friendly interface.
+While all content is not meant to be enjoyed in portrait mode, you will undoubtedly get more out of your Samsung TV by using portrait mode.